On large-scale dynamos with stable stratification and the application to stellar radiative zones: Numerical Study and Results

-We carry out this test by progressively quadrupling the volume by changing the box aspect ratio $(L_x,L_y,L_z)/L=(1,1,4)$, $(2,2,4)$, and $(4,4,4)$ at fixed turbulent forcing scale and fiducial parameters $Rm\approx60$, $Sh\approx1.0$, $Fr^{-1}\approx0.2$.
+We carry out this experiment by progressively doubling or quadrupling the volume $V=L_xL_yL_z$ by changing the box aspect ratio $(L_x,L_y,L_z)/L=(1,1,4)$, $(1,1,8)$, $(2,2,4)$, and $(4,4,4)$ at fixed turbulent forcing scale and fiducial parameters $Rm\approx60$, $Sh\approx1.0$, $Fr^{-1}\approx0.2$.
 These parameters are stable to the VD, but unstable to the SSD and LSD.
-We note that the growth rate of the LSD right after the SSD saturates is difficult to interpret because the pseudo-linear phase of the LSD is short in finite size simulations, as discussed in Section \ref{sec:NumericalMSC}.
+As discussed earlier in Section \ref{sec:NumericalMSC}, the growth rate of the LSD right after the SSD saturates is difficult to interpret because the pseudo-linear phase of the LSD is short in finite size simulations.
+To ameliorate this issue, we run an ensemble of simulations for each case to quantify the variance of the LSD evolution instead of relying on comparison between single realizations.
+The $(1,1,4)$, $(1,1,8)$, $(2,2,4)$, and $(4,4,4)$ cases each have $20$, $5$, $5$, and $3$ runs in their ensembles, respectively.

-The results are shown in Figure \ref{fig:Boxscan}.
-If the LSD was driven by an incoherent effect, we would expect the growth rate to decrease by a factor of $2$ and $4$ for the $(2,2,4)$, and $(4,4,4)$ boxes compared to the $(1,1,4)$ box.
-This does not appear to be observed.
-All three runs have a similar quasi-exponential growth of $E_B(t)$ for $50\lesssim t/\tau_c\lesssim100$ followed by non-linear growth for $100\lesssim t/\tau_c\lesssim200$ at rates that differ by at most a factor of approximately two.
-The $(2,2,4)$ run has a similar, if not faster, growth rate than the $(1,1,4)$ run and reaches a higher $\tilde{E}_B(t)$ before beginning its slow random oscillations.
-The $(4,4,4)$ run on the other hand appears to have a slower non-linear growth rate for $100\lesssim t/\tau_c\lesssim200$ than the $(1,1,4)$ run but then has a similar growth rate for $200\lesssim t/\tau_c\lesssim300$ before entering its fully saturated phase.
-All three runs at late times saturate at similar energies and with similar magnetic spectra.
-Overall, there appears to be no trend in the LSD growth rate with increasing volume.
-Since the nonlinear phase seems to be quasi-random, a more detailed investigation would require running a ensemble of simulations; however, that is not affordable at the present time.
+The results are shown in Figure \ref{fig:Boxscan} and the measured mean and standard deviation of the growth rate $\gamma_{\mathrm{LSD}}$ of each ensemble are reported in Table \ref{tab:LSDgrowthRates}.
+If the LSD was driven by an incoherent effect, we would expect the growth rate to decrease by a factor of $\sqrt{2}$, $2$, and $4$ for the $(1,1,8)$, $(2,2,4)$, and $(4,4,4)$ boxes compared to the $(1,1,4)$ box.
+A strong volume dependence does not appear to be observed.
+The measured growth rates in Table \ref{tab:LSDgrowthRates} have a volume dependence $\gamma_{\mathrm{LSD}}\sim V^{-0.23\pm0.1}$ that is weaker than the $V^{-0.5}$ that would be theoretically expected if the observed LSD a purely an incoherent effect.
+The ensemble mean of the $(1,1,8)$ and $(2,2,4)$ cases in the top plot of Figure \ref{fig:Boxscan} both fall within the ensemble variance of the $(1,1,4)$ runs before beginning their slow, random oscillations in the saturated phase $t/\tau_c\gtrsim250$.
+The ensemble mean of the $(4,4,4)$ case has a noticeably slower quasi-exponential growth, but this may be due to a lack of statistical convergence since the ensemble is small with size of 3 (constrained by the increased computational cost of the larger domain).
+The ensemble mean appears to be heavily influenced by a single run whose growth stagnates for $125\lesssim t/\tau_c\lesssim200$ but then resumes growing at a comparable rate to the others for $200\lesssim t/\tau_c\lesssim250$.
+At late times, all aspect ratios saturate at similar energies and with similar magnetic spectra as shown in the bottom plot of Figure \ref{fig:Boxscan}.